OptimalScale/LMFlow/docs/source/examples/raft.md

 #### 3.3.1 SFT

 We also first fine-tune the base model on the HH-RLHF dataset.
 We only use a different --model_name_or_path to use LLaMA model.
 We note that LLaMA with [licensed](https://docs.google.com/forms/d/e/1FAIpQLSfqNECQnMkycAp2jP4Z9TFX0cGR4uf7b_fBxjY_OjhJILlKGA/viewform) is for non-commercial use only.
 We refer readers to https://optimalscale.github.io/LMFlow/examples/checkpoints.html for more details to get the LLaMA-7B model.
-We use a tentative choice in huggingface repo: pinkmanlove/llama-7b-hf only for showcasing this example, which may be uploaded by some LLM enthusiast.

 #### 3.3.2 RAFT Alignment